Slip and Fall Lawyer

 Property owners have a responsibility to maintain safe premises.
 That means that the owner must ensure floors are clutter-free, staircases are well-maintained, walkways are well-illuminated, and take other reasonable precautions to reduce the risk of a fall on his property.

-To qualify as liable in a slip and fall accident in Providence, the owner’s actions must meet one of the following criteria.
+To qualify as liable in a slip and fall accident, the owner’s actions must meet one of the following criteria.

 - The property owner must have caused the defective condition.